Nikolas Asprogenis: Club career

 On 12 June 2004, Asprogenous signed a four-year contract with Partizan.
-He received the number 30 shirt for the 2004–05 season, but failed to make any appearances in the process.
+He received the squad number 30 for the 2004–05 season, but failed to make any appearances in the process.
 In the following 2005–06 season, Asprogenous made his senior debuts for Partizan, collecting five league appearances.
 He made his international debut for the club on 14 December 2006, in a 0–1 loss to Rangers at Ibrox Stadium.
+On 11 April 2007, in the 129th eternal derby against Red Star Belgrade, Asprogenous saved a penalty taken by Red Star player Ognjen Koroman in the 49th minute of the match.
 Ahead of the 2007–08 season, Asprogenous was placed on the transfer list, before leaving the club at the end of his contract.

 In mid-2008, Asprogenous returned to his homeland and signed with Omonia.
 He was mainly a backup to Antonis Georgallides, appearing in just two league games during the 2008–09 season.
 In early 2010, Asprogenous was loaned to Aris Limassol.
 He made one appearance for the club in its 0–5 loss against APOEL.
 In September 2010, Asprogenous moved to Anorthosis, but failed to make any appearances in the 2010–11 season.

 In the summer of 2011, Asprogenous joined Cypriot Second Division side AEP Paphos, helping the club win promotion to the top flight in 2011–12.
 He subsequently played for Ethnikos Assia and Nikos & Sokratis Erimis.